 What are Mitigating Circumstances?

 During the course of study, you may experience exceptional unforeseen short-term circumstances which are outside your control and might have a detrimental effect on your studies.
-Please find a definition of possible short-term circumstances classified as mitigating circumstances here: appendix A (see link below).
-Please note that this list is not exhaustive.
 The purpose of mitigating circumstances is to inform exam boards about the circumstances in your life which may have affected your studies to allow them to take this into account when making decisions about your assessment, progression and degree classification.
 Mitigating circumstances cannot result in the change of marks for specific pieces of assessed coursework, exams, or modules.
 Equally, a successful mitigating circumstance case does not excuse you from assessment in any of your modules, and mitigating circumstances cannot be used to allow you resit assessment in order to improve your marks.

 Applying for mitigating circumstances